 I Went Travelling To Run Away From This Misery

 But that wasn’t it.
-I was travelling to run away from the existence of misaligned values.
-Because once I stopped running away, and sat down to write the novels that were inside of my head, and created all of that goodness that I wanted to create, I had no need to travel anymore.
+I was traveling to run away from the existence of misaligned values.
+Because once I stopped running away, and sat down to write the novels that were inside of my head, and created all of that goodness that I wanted to create, I did not need to travel anymore.

 Writing – It Was Always You – I Forgot